distributedlife/difficulty/ability-to-sustain-damage.md

 ##### Damage Increases Effectiveness
 The variation is either a part of the game or perhaps a feature of one class where the more damaged the player is, or once damaged to a certain extent e.g. 25% health remaining the player is able to dish out more damage.

-The *Nerd *race perk in *Fallout 4* works in this way: "*+50% Damage Resistance and Strength is raised to 10 if HP drops below 20%*"
+The *Nerd Rage* perk in *Fallout 4* works in this way: "*+50% Damage Resistance and Strength is raised to 10 if HP drops below 20%*"

 #### Variation: death permanence